corestoreio/caddy-esi/README.md

 `path`, `rawpath`, `rawquery` and `url`.
 Special feature to access cookies and
 headers: Prefix with `cookie-` or `header-` to access the appropriate value.
 Default setting: `host` and `path`.
-Attention: The more granular you define the more possibility occurs that your RAM will be filled up (will be fixed ...).
+Attention: The more granular you define the higher possibility occurs that your RAM will be filled up (will be fixed ...).
 - `allowed_methods` optional, defaults to GET only.
 - `log_file` optional, default logging disabled.
 Put in here either a file name or the wordings stderr or stdout to write to those file descriptors.
 If empty,